exercism/v3/languages/csharp/exercises/concept/classes/.docs/introduction.md

 }
 ```

-One can assign an initial value to a field.
-If a field does not have an initial value, its default value will be used (this is different per type)
+One can optionally assign an initial value to a field.
+If a field does _not_ have an initial value, its default value will be used (this is different per type):

 ```csharp
 class Car